Energy price cap to rise again in Spring of 2022

 These factors, it is estimated, will lead to an increase of 9.8% to the average customer’s annual energy bill if they’re on a standard variable tariff for dual fuel, with the estimate jumping from £1,138 to around £1,250.

 When you consider that just a year ago the energy price cap was set at £1,042, this represents a huge difference to customers.
-If you’ve been on one of the major providers’ standard variable tariffs and you use the average amount according to Ofgem, your bill will be more than £200 more expensive from October.
+If you’ve been on one of the major providers’ standard variable tariffs and you use the average amount according to Ofgem, your bill will be more than £425 more expensive in the Spring of 2022.

 You can, of course, save on your energy bills by switching to a provider offering a deal that’s below the energy price cap.
 There are plenty of options available to you, particularly if you’re willing to tie yourself down to a fixed tariff for a bit, and we always recommend shopping around extensively before you decide on deal.